How Big is a Kale Leaf? Understanding the Size

 Kale Varieties

-There are many different varieties of kale, each with its own unique characteristics.
+There are many different varieties of kale, each with its unique characteristics.
 Some of the most popular varieties include:

 • Lacinato: Also known as dinosaur kale, this variety has long, narrow leaves that are dark green and bumpy.